awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 + `WARN`
 + `ERROR`
 Default: `INFO`
+`diskSpaceLimit`  <a name="log-manager-component-configuration-component-disk-space-limit"></a>
+\(Optional\) The maximum total size of all log files for this component, in the unit you specify in `diskSpaceLimitUnit`\.
+After the total size of this component's log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes this component's oldest log files\.
+This parameter is related to the [log size limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
+The AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size for this component\.
+`diskSpaceLimitUnit`  <a name="log-manager-component-configuration-disk-space-limit-unit"></a>
+\(Optional\) The unit for the `diskSpaceLimit`\.
+Choose from the following options:
++ `KB` – kilobytes
++ `MB` – megabytes
++ `GB` – gigabytes
+Default: `KB`
 `logFileDirectoryPath`  <a name="log-manager-component-configuration-component-log-file-dir-path"></a>
 \(Optional\) The path to the folder that contains this component's log files\.
 You don't need to specify this parameter for Greengrass components that print to standard output \(stdout\) and standard error \(stderr\)\.